 The Dr. Brown’s Options Bottle is a newer version that allows you to use the bottle with or without the vent system.
 This flexibility is a big advantage.

 The vent system is extremely useful for newborns and smaller babies who typically swallow a lot of air and get gassy afterwards.

 However, as they grow older into mature feeders, they have less problems with gas and the vent system is not really a necessity anymore.

-With this new feature, Dr Brown’s Options Bottles can really grow with your child.
+However, with the new Dr Brown’s Options Bottles, you CAN use it without the inserts so the bottles can really grow with your child.
 It can be turned from a fully vented bottle to a convenient simple bottle, saving you money and time.

-Here’s a simple schematic to show you how to put the Dr. Brown’s bottles together.
+Here’s a simple schematic to show you how to put together the Dr. Brown’s bottles venting system.
 It is not too difficult to assemble the venting system after getting used to it.
 But you definitely have more parts to put together in the middle of the night…

 What Can I Do If I’ve Lost a Part of the Venting System?

 If you happened to misplace a bottle part, you can purchase replacement parts separately.
 You don’t have to worry that the entire bottle will be rendered useless or having to purchase a brand new set.